What would an Evergrande default look like?

 “The executives still have some tools at their disposal to defuse the panic,” said Zhiwu Chen, a professor of finance at the University of Hong Kong, who predicted the executives would disband the company and sell part of it.

-Officers can also control media coverage, while the police have sufficient power to detain anyone who creates a public nuisance.
+Officers can also control media coverage, while the police have substantial powers to detain anyone who creates a public nuisance.

 #Evergrande #default